heathhenley/NewDepths/readme.md

 free to reach out or open an issue with any questions or suggestions.

 Implemented using [FastAPI](https://fastapi.tiangolo.com/) to serve html (with [Jinja2 templates](https://jinja.palletsprojects.com/en/2.10.x/)) - wanted
-play with this approach doing everything on the server and use [HTMX](https://htmx.org/) for light interaction vs working with client heavy popular frameworks just for fun.
+play with this approach eg, doing almost everything on the server and using [HTMX](https://htmx.org/) for light client side interaction vs working with client heavy popular frameworks, just for fun.

 ### Run it with docker
 If you want to run it, the simplest way is to use docker-compose, if you have